Al-amin91/wazuh/README.md

 # Prerequisites
 Installed Docker and Docker Compose.
-Local network.
+Visual Studio, Powershell, and git were leveraged on Local network.
 Leveraged on CLI to setup wazuh leveraged on wazuh and docker open source documentation to achieve the setup and modifications were done to suit the requirement